sksdotsauravs-beuth/application-automizer/README.md

 ![alt Application Artwork](images/aa-artwork.png)

-Help can be found about how to use the tool using:
+Help can be found about how to use the tool using (after going to project root directory in shell):
 ```PowerShell
 python app.py --help
 ```